Undead (Yoasobi song)

-"Undead" is a song by Japanese duo Yoasobi.
-It was released as a single on July 1, 2024, by Sony Music Entertainment Japan, serving as the theme (Note: "Undead" is sometimes considered as ending theme, as it features on the anime's end credits.) for the 2024 original net animation Monogatari: Off & Monster Season.
+"Undead" is a song by Japanese duo Yoasobi from their fourth EP, The Book For, (2026), released as a single on July 1, 2024, by Sony Music Entertainment Japan, serving as the theme (Note: "Undead" is sometimes considered as ending theme, as it features on the anime's end credits.) for the 2024 original net animation Monogatari: Off & Monster Season.
 Written by Ayase, the song was based on Monogatari writer Nisio Isin's short stories Nadeko Past and Shinobu Future.
-Commercially, "Undead" peaked at number ten on the Billboard Japan Hot 100 and number 14 on the Oricon Combined Singles Chart, and received platinum certification for streaming and gold for download from the Recording Industry Association of Japan (RIAJ).
+Commercially, "Undead" reached number ten on the Billboard Japan Hot 100 and number 14 on the Oricon Combined Singles Chart, and received platinum certification for streaming and gold for download from the Recording Industry Association of Japan (RIAJ).

 Background and release

 In January 2024, an anime adaptation of two sagas of light novel series Monogatari—"Off" and "Monster" seasons—was announced, set to premiere in the same year.
 Later, on May 1, the official website of the anime series teased the upcoming announcement by countdown with an image of the letter "Y" on a red-pink background, as well as posted the image by the official X (formerly Twitter) account for the writer Nisio Isin's anime project.
 The next day, the anime series confirmed that Yoasobi would perform the theme song for Monogatari Series: Off & Monster Season, titled "Undead".

 In the press release, Ayase stated: "The Monogatari series has such a strong attachment to me that when asked about my favorite anime, I always answers Bakemonogatari."
 He also revealed in a Comic Natalie interview that he wrote the song about the Monogatari character Hitagi Senjōgahara when he was 18–19 and often performed it live with his rock band.
 A snippet of the song was previewed via the trailer of the anime's first two arcs Orokamonogatari and Nademonogatari on May 3.
 Two months later, on June 24, the duo additionally teased the song via their social media.
 Five days later, they revealed the song's release date, to be July 1, 2024, and its cover artwork, featuring the character Yotsugi Ononoki making a V sign with both hands.
-The English version was released on February 28, 2025.
+The song later featured on the duo's fourth Japanese-language EP, The Book For, (2026).
+The English version was released on February 28, 2025, and included on the duo's English-language EP, E-Side 4 (2026).